Eschatologue/CM_wiki/docs/class/paladin/bastion.md

 Unlike other Paladins, you have improved training with Ranged weapons.

-***Fighting Style.*** You gain one of the Fighting Style feats of your choice from the following options: [Strongbow] or [Thrown Weapon Fighting].
+**Fighting Style**  You gain one of the Fighting Style feats of your choice from the following options: [Strongbow] or [Thrown Weapon Fighting].
 Whenever you gain a level in this class, you can exchange your selection for another option.

-***Heavy Archer Weapons.*** Your have special training with Heavy Archer weapons, which are Ranged or Thrown weapon that lacks the :weapon-prop-light: Light property.
+**Heavy Archer Weapons**  Your have special training with Heavy Archer weapons, which are Ranged or Thrown weapon that lacks the :weapon-prop-light: Light property.
 You gain the following benefit with Heavy Archer weapons:

-:   ***Ranged Smites.*** When you hit a target with a ranged attack using a Heavy Archer weapon, you can apply your Divine Smite or Paladin Smite spells (such as *Searing Smite* or *Shining Smite*) to that attack.
+:   **Ranged Smites**  When you hit a target with a ranged attack using a Heavy Archer weapon, you can apply your Divine Smite or Paladin Smite spells (such as *Searing Smite* or *Shining Smite*) to that attack.
 However, the damage die for these smites is reduced by one size (e.g. from a d10 to a d8).
 When you reach level 11 in this class, your **Radiant Strikes** feature can also be applied to ranged attacks with Heavy Archer weapons, but the damage die becomes a d6 instead of a d8.

 [Strongbow]: ../../option/feat/feat-fighting-style/hb.md#strongbow
 [Thrown Weapon Fighting]: ../../option/feat/feat-fighting-style/phb24.md#thrown-weapon-fighting